codeforpdx/recordexpungPDX/doc/charge_types.md

 Dismissals for misdemeanors are generally eligible under ORS 137.225(1)(b).
 Exceptions include cases dismissed due to successful completion of DUII diversion.

 ## Non-traffic Violation
-Violations are eligible under ORS 137.225(5)(d).
+Violation convictions are eligible under ORS 137.225(5)(d).
 Examples include Fare Violation, Minor in Possession of Alcohol, Failure to Send or Maintain a Child in School.
 However, traffic violations are ineligible under (7)(a).
-Moreover, certain matters are not eligible: Contempt of Court, Extradition
+Moreover, certain civil matters are not considered violations and are thus not eligible: Contempt of Court, Extradition.
+Dismissed violations are ineligible because they are omitted from the expungement statute.

 ## Parking Ticket
 Parking Tickets are not eligible.
-ORS 137.225(7)(a) specifically prohibits expungement of traffic offenses.
+ORS 137.225(7)(a) specifically prohibits expungement of convicted traffic offenses.
 No other section specifically allows for parking offenses to be eligible.

 ## Person Crime
 \[rules documentation not added yet\]

 ## Schedule 1 PCS
 \[rules documentation not added yet\]

+## Subsection 12
+Subsection (12) names 13 felony statutes that are interpreted as eligible (or conditionally eligible, in the case of 163.525, Incest).
+The subsection describes an irregular criterion for eligibility: Conviction of these charges is eligible unless the court or DA provide reason they should *not* be expunged.
+This is in contrast to most expungements, for which the person needs to "convince" the court that expungement is in the interest of justice.
+The subsection also says that the listed felonies need to otherwise meet eligibility under the other expungement rules.
+In practice, this actually is never considered and the listed felonies are considered all eligible.
+Overall, the subsection is confusing and seems a little nonsensical, but the State has generally settled on expunging any of these charges.
+Applicable subsections: 137.225(12) for convictions; 137.225(1)(b) for dismissals.

 ## Subsection 6
 Subsection (6) names five felony statutes that have specific circumstances of the case under which they are ineligible.